Most Spider Plants normally have inflorescence on growing stems, but the blossoms sometimes emerge on the tips of existing stems.

 Provide only a low-dose fertilizer like 4-4-4 or 2-2-2 or a fertilizer focusing on Phosphorus to boost flower production.

-Ensure to dilute the solution to half-strength by mixing with water (diluted by mixing 1/2 teaspoon per gallon of water) every month in spring and summer.
+Ensure to dilute the solution to half-strength by mixing it with water (diluted by mixing 1/2 teaspoon per gallon of water) every month in spring and summer.

 However, these plants do not need excessive fertilization to thrive.